zcdev/geovibe-rebuild-2025/README.md

 ⚠️ Requires Node.js v18+ and Internet connection to fetch data from the U.S. Census API.

+## Metrics & Privacy

+GeoVibe uses Vercel Web Analytics and Speed Insights to help monitor app performance and user behavior.

+No personal data is collected.
+No cookies are used.
+Only anonymous, aggregate usage information is tracked — strictly for improving accessibility and user experience.

 ## Acknowledgements

 - **[U.S. Census Bureau API](https://www.census.gov/data.html)** – American Community Survey (2023) data